Introduction: Understanding ACH Payments

 What is an ACH payment?

 An ACH payment is an electronic transfer of funds between bank accounts via the Automated Clearing House network.
+If you’re asking what is a ACH payment, it is simply a reliable and affordable alternative to paper checks or credit card payments.

 How long do ACH payments take?